globus/globus-flows-examples/compute_transfer_examples/README.md

 In the first example, the Compute and Transfer flow takes a user-provided source file that already exists in the co-located GCS collection, creates a tarfile from it, and transfers the tarfile to a user provided destination collection.
 Specifically, the flow will:
 1. Set constants for the run
 2. Create an output directory named after the flow's run ID on your GCS collection
-3. Invoke the Compute function `do_tar` on the source file and create a tarfile in the output directory
+3. Invoke the Compute function `do_tar` on the source endpoint to create a tar archive from the input source file and save it in the output directory
 4. Transfer the resulting tarfile to the destination collection provided in the flow input
 5. Delete the output directory